openstack-archive/timmy/doc/source/configuration.rst

 * **put** - a list of tuples / 2-element lists: [source, destination].
 Passed to ``scp`` like so ``scp source <node-ip>:destination``.
 Wildcards supported for source.
 * **cmds** - a list of dicts: {'command-name':'command-string'}.
 Example: {'command-1': 'uptime'}.
 Command string is a bash string.
 Commands are executed in a sorted order of their names.
+* **scripts** - a list of elements, each of which can be a string or a dict:
-* **scripts** - a list of script filenames located on a local system.
-If filename does not contain path separator, the script is expected ot be located inside ``rqdir/scripts``.
-Otherwise the provided path is used to read the script.
+    * string - represents a script filename located on a local system.
+If filename does not contain a path separator, the script is expected ot be located inside ``rqdir/scripts``.
+Otherwise the provided path is used to access the script.
+Example: ``'./my-test-script.sh'``
+    * dict - use this option if you need to pass variables to your script.
+Script parameters are not supported, but instead you can use env variables.
+A dict should only contain one key which is the script filename (read above), and the value is a Bash space-separated variable assignment string.
+Example: ``'./my-test-script.sh': 'var1=123 var2="HELLO WORLD"'``
 * **files** - a list of filenames to collect. passed to ``scp``.
 Supports wildcards.
 * **filelists** - a list of filelist filenames located on a local system.
 Filelist is a text file containing files and directories to collect, passed to rsync.
 Does not support wildcards.
 If filename does not contain path separator, the filelist is expected to be located inside ``rqdir/filelists``.
 Otherwise the provided path is used to read the filelist.
 * **log_files**